Thermal Properties of Plastics | The Ultimate Guide

 Glass transition temp. (°C)

-The table above shows the maximum and minimum values of continuous temperatures and their glass transition temperature.
+The table above shows continuous temperatures’ maximum and minimum values and glass transition temperatures.

 The glass transition temperature is directly proportional to the continuous use temperature for all the above amorphous polymers.
 A significant change in the mechanical and electrical properties of the polymer at Tg can be seen.